Best Spring Flower Festivals in New England

 Nothing says spring like the first blossoms of the season.
 The bright colors which sprout from every tree limb and patch of dirt are the incentive we New Englanders need to shake off the chill of winter and get into the swing of spring.
-Whether its April’s daffodils or May’s lilacs, there’s no better way to see blooms than to attend one of New England’s many flower festivals.
-Here are five of the best spring flower festivals in the region.
+Whether its April’s daffodils or May’s lilacs, there’s no better way to see blooms than to attend one of the region’s many flower festivals.
+Here are some of the best spring flower festivals in New England.

 When we think city, we usually think of traffic and skyscrapers, but how about lilacs?
 Come May, one of the best places to see these fragrant blossoms is in Boston’s own Jamaica Plain.
 Harvard University’s Arnold Arboretum is the oldest public arboretum in North America, and it showcases one of the most impressive collections of lilacs, with over 180 varieties!
 The best time to see these blooms is on Lilac Sunday, held since 1908 to exhibit the pinnacle of lilac perfection.
 Take a guided tour of the gardens, then sit back with a refreshment and enjoy acoustic music, storytelling, and traditional English dancing.

 Sunday, May 8, 2016; 617-524-1718; arboretum.harvard.edu/news-events/lilac-sunday